JakeSteam/blog-programming/_posts/2018-09-23-creating-a-new-firebase-project.md

 ---
 id: 1719
-title: 'Creating A New Firebase Project'
+title: "Creating A New Firebase Project"
-date: '2018-09-23T20:18:10+01:00'
+date: "2018-09-23T20:18:10+01:00"
 author:
-    - 'Jake Lee'
+  - "Jake Lee"
 layout: post
 permalink: /creating-a-new-firebase-project/
 image: /wp-content/uploads/2018/09/mky2ltg1.png
 categories:
   - Development
 tags:
   - Firebase
   - Tutorial
 ---

 The first step towards integrating any of the 25+ features included in Firebase is creating a new Firebase project.
 The same project can be used across for multiple apps, but only one per platform.
 For example, a web app, Android app, and iOS app can all use the same project.
-This post is part of the [Firebase tutorial series](https://blog.jakelee.co.uk//firebase/).
+This post is part of the [Firebase tutorial series](/search?q=firebase).

 ### Firebase console